disstudio/ImportExportBundle/README.md

 <h1 align="center">Grid Import/Export Bundle</h1>

-The GridImportExportBundle allows for easy and decoupled data migration to and from various mediums.<br>
+The ImportExportBundle allows for easy and decoupled data migration to and from various mediums.<br>
 It works by relying on the Sylius [Resource](https://github.com/sylius/syliusresourcebundle) and [Grid](https://github.com/Sylius/syliusgridbundle) systems for resolving and providing data.

 ## Export